Bella Thorne Heats Up The Snowy Outdoors As She Poses In Black Lingerie

 As The Daily Mail reported, the 23-year-old actress and social media maven shared a series of images from a shoot that saw her wearing some skimpy black lingerie as she posed amid the falling snow outside.

 In one of the snaps, Thorne raised an arm in the air and licked her lips as she stood on an outdoor deck, surrounded by falling snowflakes.
-In another shot, she flashed a smile while standing in the snow that covered the wooden deck.
+In another shot, she flashed a smile while standing on the snow-covered wooden deck.

 As the report noted, she took to her Instagram stories to share more revealing glimpses of her body and some honest remarks about her appearance.
 In one of the captions, she told followers about an upcoming visit to the dermatologist to treat an acne scar.